 - Clear the room of any distracting things that could take your attention off of the exam.

-- Warn family members not to enter the room during the exam.
+- Ask family members not to enter the room during the exam.
+Dogs and cats are fine:-)

 Before the exam begins, you will be asked to show the three VEs the entire room, including the walls, floor, ceiling, desk area, and area under the desk to give them the confidence that the exam is taking place in an appropriate environment.